 They include, for example, having unprotected sex (without mechanical protection, e. g. a condom), having multiple sexual partners, or having a history of pelvic diseases and intimate infections.

-A small risk of PID is involved in the insertion of the intrauterine device – a mechanical birth control method inserted into the uterus.
+A small risk of PID has involved the insertion of the intrauterine device – a mechanical birth control method inserted into the uterus.

 What complications can PID cause?